buttplugio/docs.buttplug.io/docs/spec/architecture.md

 ## Stages

-Buttplug sessions consist of 3 stages.
+Buttplug sessions between the _Client_ and _Server_ consist of 3 stages.
 While these stages need not be discrete, due to the way Buttplug will likely be used, they will usually end up being so.
-Applications may hide or combine some of the stages depending on requirements.
+_Client_ implementations may hide or combine some of the stages depending on requirements.

 ### Identification

-During the identification stage, a client will establish connection with the server, and send over its identifying information.
-The server may trigger some sort of UI event at this point to ask if the user will allow the client to connect and interact.
+During the identification stage, a _Client_ will establish connection with the _Server_, and send over identifying information.
+The _Server_ may trigger some sort of UI event at this point to ask if the user will allow the client to connect and interact.

 ### Enumeration

-After the client/server connection is set up, device enumeration can begin.
-The client can ask the server to scan for devices on various busses or media (serial, usb, bluetooth, network, etc), and return a list of devices it can communicate with.
+After the _Client_/_Server_ connection is set up, device enumeration can begin.
+The _Client_ can ask the _Server_ to scan for devices on various busses or media (serial, usb, bluetooth, network, etc), and return a list of devices it can communicate with.

 ### Consummation

-Once devices are found and selected, we can assume the user will begin interacting with connected devices.
-At this point, the client will mostly be sending and receiving device commands.
+Once devices are found and selected, we can assume the user will begin interacting with connected devices via the _Client_.
+At this point, the _Client_ will mostly be sending and receiving device commands.
 There may also be more enumeration during usage, as devices can disconnect and will need to reconnect.

 ### Example lifecycle

-The following lifecycle covers the general message flow expected between a Buttplug client and a Buttplug server.
+The following lifecycle covers the general message flow expected between a Buttplug _Client_ and a Buttplug _Server_.

 ```mermaid
 sequenceDiagram